Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ## Work-in-progress

-+ **How Does AI Improve Human Collaboration and Performance?
-Evidence from AI-powered X-ray Triage in University Hospitals** (with H. Kang and N. Kim)
-*Data Collection After Passing IRB Review*, to be submitted to *Organization Science*.
-  + **Grant**: Co-principal investigator, USC Marshall Institute for Outlier Research in Business Grant Program, “How Does AI Improve Human Decision-Making and Performance?
-Evidence from AI-powered X-ray Triage in University Hospitals” (with H. Kang and N. Kim) (2022-2023) ($19,400)

 + **How Does AI Affect Human Knowledge?
 The Paradigm Shift by AI** (with H. Kang and N. Kim)
 *Data Analysis*, to be submitted to *Management Science*.